timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User added multiple order [UC08](#use-case-uc08---add-an-order-for-a-person).
-2. User chose to find orders base on their status or medicine or both.
+2. User chooses to find orders base on their status or medicine or both.
 3. PharmHub filters through the order list.
 4. PharmHub then displays the filtered order list.
    <br>**Use case ends**